A is for Alphabet

 I wanted a tiny scene inside of the picture changers with the cute turtle.
 If you’re familiar with the stamp set, then you know there is a turtle on his back not feeling well and then there’s also a “healthy turtle” image too.
 So for the “sick turtle” I sponged the sky and grass behind him and the stamped clouds by using masks I cut out from the images.
 I then colored him up with Copics.

 And then of course when you pull on the slider tab, the picture changes and you see the “healthy turtle” with the sun and rainbow instead of the clouds and rain.
-LOL I colored the images with Copics again and made masks for the images so that I could sponge over them for the sky and ground.
+LOL, I colored the images with Copics again and made masks for the images so that I could sponge over them for the sky and ground.

 I popped up the picture changer section with foam tape over my background panel and then layered it over a top folding A2 sized card base so that there’s message inside too.
 Lastly, I’ve added another band-aid image on the green frame and stamped some band-aids on the envelope for mailing too.